-Please note that during the rainy season and until the early part of the dry season, all but the shorter walking safaris are unavailable due to the problems of crossing and even following the river and also long grass and thick bush.
+Please note that during the rainy season and until the early part of the dry season - normally early December to mid-April - all but the shorter walking safaris are unavailable due to the problems of crossing and even following the river and also long grass and thick bush.
 We will clear the tracks as early as possible in the dry season so by early May, most walking safaris will again be open.

 By far the best way to see Nkhotakota Wildlife Reserve is to leave your vehicle and walk.
 You may not come across buffalo or elephant but you will find wonderful woodland, fascinating flowers, intriguing insects and tantalizing tracks.